hecnguyen/Sales-Analysis/README.md

-# SalesAnalyst
+# Sales Analysis
-Analyze retail sales data to uncover trends, identify top-performing products and categories
+Analyze retail sales data to uncover trends, identify top-performing products and categories.
+PowerBI dashboard can be found here.